utshomax/postman-docs/src/pages/docs/postman-flows/flows-intro/chaining-requests-with-data.md

 ### Getting data from the Start block

 In this example, the flow takes all the data that is pasted into the **Start** block and passes it to a **Select** block.
-You can tell the **Select** block to get a value from a key-value pair in the response.
+You can tell the **Select** block to get a value from a specific key-value pair in the response.
 The **Select** block then passes the specified data to the **Log** block.

 1. [Create a new flow](/docs/postman-flows/flows-intro/building-your-first-flow/) and select the gear icon <img alt="Gear icon" src="https://assets.postman.com/postman-docs/icon-gear-solid-v9.jpg#icon" width="16px"> in the **Start** block.

     ![Select the gear icon](https://assets.postman.com/postman-docs/v10/flow-start-configure-v10.jpg)

 1. Select **Enter incoming data** and paste in the sample data below.
 Your new flow will use this data every time it executes.
+This data includes an array named `results` and an object named `info`.
+The `results` array has several key-value pairs and objects.
+The `info` object has four key-value pairs.

    ``` json
    {